ikaayuxd/AutoSchedule10user/README.md

 ## License
 This project is open source and free to use, modify, and distribute.

-## For support and updates, join the Telegram group: https://t.me/xaayux
+## For support and updates, join the Telegram Channel: https://t.me/LegendxTricks